 This particular website has a lot of resources for learning jazz standards.
 You can find hundreds of jazz standards in our index of jazz standards.
 Each jazz standard in our index includes a bio of the tune, chord charts for C, Bb, and Eb instruments, a play-along to practice with, and videos of important jazz artists playing the tune.

 We also have a lot of tips for learning jazz standards.
 I highly suggest you check out our podcast episode How to Properly Learn a Jazz Standard.
-Or if you prefer to read, check out How to Learn a Jazz Standard by Ear and How to Learn a Jazz Standard and Not Forget It.
+Or if you prefer to read, How to Learn a Jazz Standard and Not Forget It.

 Now, at this point you might be thinking: but there are hundreds, even thousands of jazz standards!
 Which ones should I start with?